-Good news, there are several good blogs mitigating that deficiency (see the list at the end of this post).
+Good news, there are several good blogs mitigating that deficiency (see the list close the end of this post).

-This post is an attempt to present in the structured way of achieving the understanding of building the syntax based on the example which I have used on my way to solve a problem described here.
+That post is in turn an attempt to present in the structured way of achieving the understanding of building the syntax based on the example which I have used on my way to solve a problem described here.

 Admittedly, I’ve been always struggling before I managed to work out the correct syntax for the oradebug.
-Maybe it’s time to document the path along the way.
+Below is simply my attempt to present you with the path along the way I have applied to achieve the result I required.

-Technically, I was in the need to construct the syntax of a command which allowed me to intercept an execution of a specific sql_id, produce the corresponding trace (the traced component was supposed to be NSMTIO) and examine the content of that trace file in order to go through its beginning only, so I also had to limit its content.
+Technically, I was in need to construct the syntax of a command which was to intercept an execution of a specific sql_id, produce the corresponding trace (the traced component was supposed to be NSMTIO).

 If it helps, getting around oradebug resembles the way RMAN doc.text interface has been designed.
-You’ll see that you’ll be able to recursively dive deeper and deeper along the path of a certain topic, then possibly come back to the surface, further exploring another (sub)topic starting from that level.
+You’ll see that you’ll be able to recursively dive deeper and deeper along the path of a certain topic, then possibly come back to the certain level, further exploring another (sub)topic starting from that (sub)level.

 oradebug’s resemblance to searching through RMAN documentation is purely my impression and I hope I haven’t introduced any mess by that.

-Let’s start form the “root”.
-This is how you invoke the starting point :
+Let’s start from the “root”.
+This is how you invoke it and get to the starting point :

 SQL > oradebug doc